By Alex Hopkins, Class of 2021, Master's in Public Relations & Corporate Communications

 - Don’t over-analyze.
 Most people will not think less of you if you mess up.
 Any respectful audience member worth their salt will understand that it takes a lot of nerve to get up there and speak.

 * Hoya Pitchmasters is an event series hosted by the Public Relations and Corporate Communications Master’s program at Georgetown University School of Continuing Studies designed to help students and interested professionals build their confidence in public speaking in a supportive environment.
 Attendees participate in hands-on activities and every session focuses on tips and tricks to improve public speaking and pitching skills.

-— Alex Hopkins integrates his knowledge of public speaking as part of his graduate studies in Georgetown University’s Public Relations & Corporate Communications master’s program (Class of 2021).
+— Alex Hopkins integrates his knowledge of public speaking as part of his graduate studies in Georgetown University’s Master's in Public Relations & Corporate Communications program (Class of 2021).
 Alex now works with Union Plus as their Communications Manager.